What is Fast Fashion?

 It is no secret that the fashion industry engages in labour exploitation; nonetheless, in spite of the widespread attention this issue has received, businesses continue to violate the law and use unethical business tactics in order to keep costs down.
 Working long hours for little money and not having access to healthcare are just a few of the difficulties that workers still face today.

 In addition to the exploitation of children, mothers are often subjected to sexual abuse and harassment.
 Workers work for long hours with minimum wages and with no access to healthcare.
-A US Department of labour report (in 2018) had found that forced and child labour was used in the fashion industry in many countries.
+A US Department of Labour report (in 2018) found that forced and child labour was used in the fashion industry in many countries.

 Safety concerns: Because fast fashion puts pressure on the system to produce clothes quickly, it often leads to unsafe working conditions.
 There have been tragic incidents in the past where workers have lost lives.